 Rich in Resources

-At Sdzidzilalitch and a number of other places on the hills around the bay, springs gurgled out of the ground and formed creeks.
+At Dzidzilalich and a number of other places on the hills around the bay, springs gurgled out of the ground and formed creeks.
 This is where we get the name for Spring Street.
-The springs provided drinking water; the one at Sdzidzilalitch supplied the first water system in Seattle, built by Henry Yesler (1810-1892) using wooden flumes.
+The springs provided drinking water; the one at Dzidzilalich supplied the first water system in Seattle, built by Henry Yesler (1810-1892) using wooden flumes.